aragon/hack/docs/guides-agent-app.md

 In order to close and enact the vote, we'll use A's Agent app to vote yes to adding a third entity to B.

-But before we do this, we need to introduce the `dao act` command.
+To do this we need to use the `dao act` command we introduced at the beginning of this section.

-According to the documentation:

->`dao act` provides some syntax sugar over `dao exec` for executing actions using Agent app instances in a DAO.

-In plain english, `dao act` acts like `dao exec` except the first argument to `dao act` is an agent app address rather than a DAO address.

-Another minor but important difference is that we need to pass in the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute.
+Remember that to use `dao act` we need to pass in the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute.

-For example, if we want to execute the `vote` method of a Voting app we need to pass in `vote(unint256,bool,bool)`.
+In our case, since we want to execute the `vote` method of a Voting app we need to pass in `vote(unint256,bool,bool)`.

-Now that you have a high-level understanding of `dao act`, you're ready to run the following command:
+*Note to self: expand on above explanation*

 ```
 dao act <agent app address of dao A> <voting app address of dao B>  "vote(uint256,bool,bool)" 1 true true  --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/